Tripolitania: Modern history

 Ottoman Tripolitania (ایالت طرابلس غرب) extended beyond the region of Tripolitania proper, also including Cyrenaica.
 Tripolitania became effectively independent under the rulers of the Karamanli dynasty in 1711 until Ottoman control was re-imposed by Mahmud II in 1835.
 Ottoman rule persisted until the region was captured by Italy in the 1911–1912Italo-Turkish War.
 Italy officially granted autonomy after the war but gradually occupied the region.

 After World War I, an Arab republic, Al-Jumhuriya al-Trabulsiya, or "Tripolitanian Republic", declared the independence of Tripolitania from Italian Libya.
 Its proclamation in autumn 1918 was followed by a formal declaration of independence at the 1919 Paris Peace Conference, which drafted the Treaty of Versailles.
 It was the first formally declared republican form of government in the Arab world, but it gained little support from international powers and had disintegrated by 1923.
 Italy, under the fascist dictator Benito Mussolini, had managed to re-establish full control over Libya by 1930.

 Originally administered as part of a single colony, Italian Tripolitania was a separate colony from 26 June 1927 to 3 December 1934, when it was merged into Libya.
-The Italian fascists constructed the Marble Arch as a form of an imperial triumphal arch at the border between Tripolitani and Cyrenaica near the coast.
+The Italian fascists constructed the Marble Arch as a form of an imperial triumphal arch at the border between Tripolitania and Cyrenaica near the coast.

 Tripolitania experienced a huge development in the late 1930s, when the Italian Fourth Shore was created with the Province of Tripoli, with Tripoli as a modern "westernized" city.
 The Tripoli Province ("Provincia di Tripoli" in Italian) was established in 1937, with the official name being Commissariato Generale Provinciale di Tripoli.
 It was considered a province of the Kingdom of Italy and lasted until 1943.

 During World War II, several back-and-forth campaigns with mobile armour vehicles ebbed and flowed across the North African coastal deserts between first Fascist Italians and the British, with the Italians joined by the Nazi Germans in 1941.
 Libya was finally occupied by the western Allies, with the British moving west from Egypt after their victory at El Alamein in October 1942 against German Field Marshall Erwin Rommel and his Afrika Korps and the Americans and British from the west after landings in Operation Torch in Morocco and Algeria in November 1942.
 From 1942 and past the end of the war in 1945 to 1951, when Libya gained independence, Tripolitania and the region of Cyrenaica were administered by the British Military Administration.
 Italy formally renounced its claim upon the territory in 1947.

 Tripolitania retained its status as a province in the Kingdom of Libya from 1951 to 1963, when it was replaced by a new system of governorates, which divided Tripolitania into the governorates of Khoms, Zawiya, Jabal al Gharbi, Misrata, and Tarabulus.

 The Modern Latin missionary jurisdiction was called the Apostolic Vicariate of Tripolitana but was later renamed after its episcopal see, Benghazi.